egilll/tex-linebreak2/docs/README.md

 It has the following properties:

-- `breakpoints` are the indices of items that break a line.
 - `lines` is an array of [`Line`](../src/index.ts) items which describe each line of the output
 - `plainText` will output the text as plain text
+- `items`, the boxes, glues, and penalties that make up a paragraph
+- `breakpoints` are the indices of items that break a line

 A [`Line`](../src/index.ts) object describes a single line of the output.
 Its relevant properties are: